kazemsami/cpp-module/README.md

- # 42's CPP_MODULE project
+ # 42's CPP Modules project

-CPP_MODULE are a bunch of exercises which teaches you the fundamentals of C++ and object-oriented-programming.
+CPP Modules are a bunch of exercises which teaches you the fundamentals of C++ and object-oriented-programming.

- ### This project's tasks include
+ ### Project tasks include

  * Applying concepts of object-oriented-programming such as Polymorphism, Inheritance, etc...
  * Using C++ algorithms library.